urwid/urwid/_sources/reference/constants.rst.txt

    :annotation: = 'clip'

-   clip before any wide or narrow character that would exceed the available screen columns ad don't display the remaining text on the line
+   clip before any wide or narrow character that would exceed the available screen columns and don't display the remaining text on the line

+.. data:: ELLIPSIS
+   :annotation: = 'ellipsis'

+   clip if text would exceed the available screen columns, add an ellipsis character at the end

 Foreground and Background Colors